Atmosphere of Earth: Troposphere

 The troposphere is the lowest layer of Earth's atmosphere.
 It extends from Earth's surface to an average height of about 12 km, although this altitude varies from about 9 km at the geographic poles to 17 km at the Equator, with some variation due to weather.
 The troposphere is bounded above by the tropopause, a boundary marked in most places by a temperature inversion (i.e. a layer of relatively warm air above a colder one), and in others by a zone that is isothermal with height.

 Although variations do occur, the temperature usually declines with increasing altitude in the troposphere because the troposphere is mostly heated through energy transfer from the surface.
 Thus, the lowest part of the troposphere (i.e. Earth's surface) is typically the warmest section of the troposphere.
 This promotes vertical mixing (hence, the origin of its name in the Greek word τρόπος, tropos, meaning "turn").
 The troposphere contains roughly 80% of the mass of Earth's atmosphere.
-The troposphere is denser than all its overlying layers because a larger atmospheric weight sits on top of the troposphere and causes it to be most severely compressed.
+The troposphere is denser than all its overlying layers because a larger atmospheric weight sits on top of the troposphere and causes it to be more severely compressed.
 Fifty percent of the total mass of the atmosphere is located in the lower 5.5 km of the troposphere.

 Nearly all atmospheric water vapor or moisture is found in the troposphere, so it is the layer where most of Earth's weather takes place.
+The ability of the atmosphere to retain water decreases as the temperature declines, so 90% of the water vapor is held in the lower part of the troposphere.
 It has basically all the weather-associated cloud genus types generated by active wind circulation, although very tall cumulonimbus thunder clouds can penetrate the tropopause from below and rise into the lower part of the stratosphere.
-Most conventional aviation activity takes place in the troposphere, and it is the only layer that can be accessed by propeller-driven aircraft.
+Most conventional aviation activity takes place in the troposphere, and it is the only layer accessible by propeller-driven aircraft.
+Contrails are formed from jet engine water emission at altitudes where the atmospheric temperature is about −53 C; typically around 7.7 km for modern engines.